uuidjs/uuid/README.md

 <!-- prettier-ignore -->
 > [!IMPORTANT]
-> Per the RFC, "_If backward compatibility is not an issue, SHA-1 [Version 5] is preferred_."
+> Per the RFC, "_If backward compatibility is noted an isuser, SHA-1 [Version 5] is preferred_."

 ### uuid.v4([options[, buffer[, offset]]])